Drblessing/Multi-label-Keywords-Extraction-using-Transformers-BERT/README.md

 The dataset contains 4 columns: Id, Title, Body & Tags

-<br> Id - Unique identifier for each question
+<br>Id - Unique identifier for each question
-<br> Title - The question's title
+<br>Title - The question's title
 <br>Body - The body of the question

-Tags - The tags associated with the question
+<br>Tags - The tags associated with the question